Mark Sisti, PhD

-Mark Sisti, PhD is the founder and director of Brooklyn & Suffolk Cognitive-Behavioral, PLLC.
+Mark Sisti, PhD is the founder and director of Manhattan, Brooklyn & Suffolk Cognitive-Behavioral, PLLC.
 He is a graduate of Hofstra University, a licensed psychologist and a adjunct professor at Yeshiva— Ferkauf University, Department of Clinical Psychology.
-Dr. Sisti is a certified cognitive therapists and trainer within The Academy of Cognitive Therapy.
-He is also a peer reviewed trainer in a more contemporary experiential CBT called Acceptance and Commitment Therapy (ACT).
-His advanced training in cognitive therapy was under the tutelage of a CBT master clinician, Robert Leahy, Ph.D., at The American Institute for Cognitive Therapy, where Dr. Sisti was formerly the associate director.
+Dr. Sisti is a Diplomat, Certified Cognitive Therapist & Trainer within The Academy of Cognitive Therapy.
+He is also a peer-reviewed trainer in a more contemporary experiential CBT called Acceptance and Commitment Therapy (ACT).
+His advanced training in cognitive therapy was under the tutelage of CBT master clinician, Robert Leahy, Ph.D., at The American Institute for Cognitive Therapy, where Dr. Sisti was formerly the Associate Director.

 Maria Steblai, Psy.D.

 Maria Steblai, PsyD., is a senior founding member of Suffolk Cognitive Behavioral beginning in 2004.
 Dr. Steblai’s long tenure at our center has made many patients and their families consider her a life long mental health resource.
 She obtained her doctorate from Hofstra University, where she graduated Phi Beta Kappa.
 Dr. Steblai obtained her initial clinical training in cognitive-behavioral therapy at Hofstra University.